Cincinnati, Ohio VA PTSD attorney reviewing veterans disability benefits related to mental health claims and VA PTSD claims

 The VA disability compensation program is meant to provide benefits to veterans who have developed PTSD and other mental illness as a result of their service.
 The most common veteran mental health condition is post-traumatic stress disorder.
 Many veterans are not even aware that they suffer from PTSD until many years later.

 To qualify for any VA disability benefit, a veteran must prove that military service caused a mental disorder, and further, that the condition now affects their daily life.
-Other VA disability claims may include the following:
+In 2020, the VA is paying more benefits to our servicemen than ever before.

 If you or a loved one has suffered from a mental illness following military service, and have questions about the legal remedies and VA benefits available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, a Cincinnati VA disability lawyer, and he will help you answer these critical questions.